Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/LSAG/overview.md

 To create an LSAG signature, the signer needs to collect a set of public keys, including their own and others'.
 This set forms the **ring** against which the signature will be verified.

-**Sources of Public Keys:**

-- **Blockchain Networks:**
-  - On public blockchains like Ethereum or Bitcoin, public keys are openly available.
-  - Collect public keys from recent transactions or blocks to form a ring.
-- **Organizational Directories:**
-  - In a corporate environment, employees' public keys may be listed in a directory.
-- **Public Repositories:**
-  - Open-source projects may have public keys available for contributors.

 **Considerations:**

 - **Validity:** Ensure all public keys are valid and correspond to the same elliptic curve.